3 Takeaways Ep.49 – When You’re Behind The New Business 8 Ball And It Shows

 And I’m seeing a lot of it lately-overly pushy, ineffective, unresearched sales outreach.

-It will not pay dividends
+It will not pay dividends.

-For example, about 30% of our agency clients see closed business in the first six months of a program-it does take time
+For example, about 30% of our agency clients see closed business in the first six months of a program-it does take time.

-So for your three takeaways (and three more bonus takeaways), we’re focusing on a series of emails, all from the same person, our intrepid man behind the camera, Craig Acree, received from very pushy video production firm.
+So for your three takeaways (and three more bonus takeaways), we’re focusing on a series of emails, all from the same person, our intrepid man behind the camera, Craig Acree, received from a very pushy video production firm.

 Let’s dive right into your first takeaway: